chiragdhamija/Distributed-Google-File-System/README.md

   - There is **at most one primary** chunkserver for a given chunk.
   - Different chunkservers can be the primary for **different chunks**, allowing parallel writes to different chunks without interference.

-##### Summary:
-- **Single primary per chunk** at any time.
-- The **master grants leases** to chunkservers to ensure a single primary for each chunk.
-- **Lease renewal** ensures a chunkserver remains the primary until it fails to refresh the lease.
-- The **master** assigns a new primary if it detects a failure to refresh the lease.

-This approach helps maintain consistency in GFS by ensuring that write operations are coordinated through a single primary for each chunk.

 ### RecordAppend Operation
 - Client → Master: Requests chunk handle and replica locations for the last chunk in the file.
 - Master → Client: Provides chunk handle and primary and secondary replica locations.